 We also spotlight Kensuke Koike, a Japanese collagist who gives new life to old photo albums.
 Koike has attracted a loyal following on Instagram with his savvy cut-and-move videos, making his latest book one of the most anticipated on 2018.
 Feng Li is another newcomer who has made waves in fashion photography over the past year.
 This issue we feature Li’s playful fashion shoot in his native Chengdu, a creative city on the rise in China.

-Reading Time: 6 minutes Shooting small-scale farms around the world, 50 photographers make the case for sustainable agriculture
+Shooting small-scale farms around the world, 50 photographers make the case for sustainable agriculture